WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 FIRMWARE UPDATE HISTORY:

 ----------------------------------------------------------------------------------------------------------------------------------
-DX FT8 Project Firmware Version 1.9.6 Release Notes: 30 May 2025
+DX FT8 Project Firmware Version 1.9.7 Release Notes: 09 June 2025
 ----------------------------------------------------------------------------------------------------------------------------------
+V1.9.7 brings improvements and fixes for some DX FT8 rigs with poor reception quality.

  Further on air testing has revealed a flaw with the changes made to allow for repeat RR73 messages in V1.9.5.